Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 Subject archives are thematic museums and archives.
 For instance,

-For instance, if you have LDS Pioneers or Missionaries, you can contribute to the Church History Biographical Database, by reaching out to the Church History Donation Office.
+For instance, if you have LDS Pioneers or Missionaries, you can reach out to the Church History Biographical Database to contribute to the Church History Donation Office.

 The LDS Church is not the only religious organization collecting such material.
-If your ancestor wrote a faith-promoting journal or diary documenting numerous members of a religion in an area, reach out to various church archives to see if they would accept the items you have.
+If your ancestor wrote a faith-promoting journal or diary documenting numerous members of a religion in an area, contact various church archives to see if they would accept the items you have.

-Finally, you can reach out to your family members and distant cousins, researching a common surname to see if they would like to care for the family journals.
+Finally, you can contact your family members and distant cousins by researching a common surname to see if they want to care for the family journals.

-Donating physical items can take a considerable amount of time to research the best place to receive your old family diaries and then deliver your items.
-Don’t procrastinate making the decisions necessary to pass on our items, even if you’re going to keep them for a while.
+Donating physical items can take considerable time, as you must research the best place to receive your old family diaries and then deliver your items.
+Don't procrastinate making the decisions necessary to pass on our items, even if you’re going to keep them for a while.

 5. Digitize the Diary